Starcade: Production

 Richards, however, appeared to be uncomfortable on-camera; more importantly to Turner, Richards did not appear to be interested in video games.
 Richards was replaced by veteran game-show host Geoff Edwards on the 24th WTBS episode.
 Though Edwards had had no previous experience with video games, he became a fan of them soon after taking the job, studying the games in the show's rotation and reading gaming magazines.
 He would frequently offer advice and hints to contestants, and he was once featured in a "Starcade Hotline" segment playing and beating the notoriously difficult game Sinistar.
 Edwards remained a fan of video games until his death in 2014.

 The show's original theme was an eight-bit melody similar to those heard in various arcade games of the time.
 Halfway through Richards' run, the theme was changed to one composed by "Mindseed" (Ed and Joanne Anderson), who were also employed by Data East at the time and who also composed the music for Venture and Mouse Trap for Exidy.

 Occasionally, special episodes were produced such as team episodes, and others in which only one game was played repeatedly through the entire episode.
 Games that were featured in an episode of their own were Cliff Hanger, Dragon's Lair, Pole Position II, Track & Field and the 1983 Star Wars game.

 Certain segments of the show were set to the in-game theme music from the game Xevious.

 The final first-run show aired on February 24, 1984, with reruns airing in syndication until September 1984.
 WTBS then reran episodes of Starcade on Sunday mornings until January 1985.

 Episode status

 All episodes except episode #35 are known to exist, according to the show's official website.

-On December 25, 2020, Wink Martindale released one of the pilot episodes hosted by Alex Trebek on YouTube.
+On December 25, 2020, the Wink Martindale YouTube Channel released one of the pilot episodes hosted by Alex Trebek.
 It was only available for a short time before being removed due to a copyright claim from JM Productions.

-Possible reboot
+Attempted reboots

 In January 2017, Shout!
 Factory announced it had acquired the rights to Starcade from Caruso and Arthur, and intends to work with JM Productions to reboot the series, along with additional projects.
-No broadcast date has been determined yet.
+However, these plans never came to fruition.

 On November 15, 2022, during an Xplay reunion at Kinda Funny Games, Jirard "The Completionist" Khalil revealed that he had plans to reboot Starcade at G4.
-However, those plans never came to fruition, as G4 shut down in October 2022.
+These plans also never came to fruition, as G4 shut down in October 2022.